 The Islands Trust Conservancy's primary management priority for this protected area is to steward the areas previously disturbed by logging and the Lindsay Dickson farm as they transition into young and mature forest.
 In partnership with the Conservancy, we're monitoring and removing invasive species that might damage habitat on the reserve, especially English ivy.
 Young trees in a previously logged area have been protected from deer browse.
 We're also monitoring and managing trails on the property to make sure the ecosystem values, such as the old-growth forest, wetland, and endangered plant communities are protected from trampling and overuse.

-The management plan for the Lindsay Dickson Nature Reserve can be viewed here.
+The management plan for the Lindsay Dickson Nature Reserve can be viewed here and the appendix here.